 Members of the SBO Board of Directors.

-Each family can have a maximum of only one (1) membership for the purposes of voting at membership meetings.
+Each family (regardless of role in SBO) can have a maximum of only one (1) membership for the purposes of voting at membership meetings.

 Clarification example: A family who has a child or children registered prior to the deadline, and a parent from that family coaching, and a parent from the same family on the Board of Directors would still only be entitled to one (1) membership.